fjvallarino/monomer/tasks.md

   - Update style when merging to avoid recalculating/merging theme every time
   - Use theme for all components
   - Replace uses of Seq.zip with foldlWithIndex
-  - Check provided renderArea is used correctly
+  - Check provided viewport is used correctly
   - Provided viewport should consider parent viewport
   - Check scroll styling works correctly (contentRect being applied, etc)
     - Also handle hover so scrollbars get correct cursor